-- The UNFCCC secretariat establishes and maintain an international transaction log (ITL) to verify the validity of transactions, including issuance, transfer and acquisition between registries, cancellation, expiration and replacement (in case of tCER and ICER), retirement and the carry-over of KP units.
-[CMP/2005/8/Ad2, p31 para38] [CMP/2005/8/Ad1, p73 para55-56] The ITL is in the form of a standardized electronic database.
-The accurate, transparent and efficient exchange of data between national registries, the CDM registry and the ITL should be ensured ◆ The ITL conducts the following automated check.
-[CMP/2005/8/Ad2, p31 para42] (1) All transactions (issuance, transfer and acquisition between registries, cancellation, retirement and carry-over) which a previously retired or cancelled; units existing in more than one registry; units for which a previously identified discrepancy has not been resolved; sunits improperly carried over; units improperly issued; The authorization of legal entities involved to participate in the transaction.
-(2) Transfers between registries (3) Acquisitions of CERs from A/R (4) Retirement of CERs The eligibility of Parties involved in the CDM projects The eligibility of the Party transaction to participate in the KM; minfringement of the limits involved to use CERs to rinfringement upon the commitment period (limitation for net acquisitions of contribute to its compliance. reserve of the transferring Party. tCERs and ICERs). - Prior to the completion of any transactions, the initiating registry sends a record of the proposed transaction to the ITL and, in the case of transfers to another registry, to the acquiring national registry.
-[CMP/2005/8/Ad2, p31 para41] - The ITL shall records, and makes publicly available, all transaction records and the date and time of completion of each transaction.
-[CMP/2005/8/Ad2, p32 para43(d)] - The ITL notifies the Annex I Party that a replacement of the tCER or ICER has to occur, 1 month prior to the expiry of each tCER or ICER.
-[CMP/2005/8/Ad1, p73 para55] - Where a Annex I Party does not replace tCERs or ICERs in accordance with the rules, the ITL shall forward a record of nonreplacement to the secretariat, for consideration as part of the review process for the relevant Party, under Art.8 of the KP, to the EB and to the Party concerned.
+- ◆ The UNFCCC secretariat establishes and maintain an international transaction log (ITL) to verify the validity of transactions, including issuance, transfer and acquisition between registries, cancellation, expiration and replacement (in case of tCER and ICER), retirement and the carry-over of KP units.
+[CMP/2005/8/Ad2, p31 para38] [CMP/2005/8/Ad1, p73 para55-56] - The ITL is in the form of a standardized electronic database.
+The accurate, transparent and efficient exchange of data between national registries, the CDM registry and the ITL should be ensured - ♦ The ITL conducts the following automated check.
+[CMP/2005/8/Ad2, p31 para42]

+(1) All transactions (issuance, transfer and acquisition between registries, cancellation, retirement and carry-over)

+- units previously retired or cancelled; units existing in more than one registry; units for which a previously identified discrepancy has not been resolved; - units improperly carried over; units improperly issued; - The authorization of legal entities involved to participate in the transaction.

+(2) Transfers between registries

+- The eligibility of Parties involved in the transaction to participate in the KM; - infringement upon the commitment period reserve of the transferring Party.

+(3) Acquisitions of CERs from A/R CDM projects

+(4) Retirement of CERs

+the eligibility of the Party involved to use CERs to contribute to its compliance.

+- ♦ Prior to the completion of any transactions, the initiating registry sends a record of the proposed transaction to the ITL and, in the case of transfers to another registry, to the acquiring national registry.
+[CMP/2005/8/Ad2, p31 para41] - ◆ The ITL shall records, and makes publicly available, all transaction records and the date and time of completion of each transaction.

+[CMP/2005/8/Ad2, p32 para43(d)] - ◆ The ITL notifies the Annex I Party that a replacement of the tCER or ICER has to occur, 1 month prior to the expiry of each tCER or ICER.
+[CMP/2005/8/Ad1, p73 para55] - Where a Annex I Party does not replace tCERs or ICERs in accordance with the rules, the ITL shall forward a record of non-replacement to the secretariat, for consideration as part of the review process for the relevant Party, under Art.8 of the KP, to the EB and to the Party concerned.
 [CMP/2005/8/Ad1, p73 para56]